ChristopherLajoie82/CS330-Computer-Graphics-and-Visualizations/README.md

 ## 📂 Included in this Repository

-- 3D Scene ZIP folder with the completed project
+- 3D Scene files and folders
 - Design Decisions Report
 - README reflection for my portfolio